The Primal Riddle

 "The Primal Riddle" is the seventeenth episode of the third season, and 61st episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by co-executive producers Steven Lilien and Bryan Wynbrandt and directed by Maja Vrvilo.
 It was first broadcast on May 8, 2017.

 Nygma is told by Barbara about an organization that controls Gotham (the Court of Owls) and he sets out to discover it.
 In order to achieve this he kidnaps and interrogates newly-reinstated Mayor Aubrey James, additionally broadcasting a live TV message to lure out the Court and expose it to the public.
-Seeing the menace and fearing it could lead to exposure, Gordon is ordered to bring them Nygma as part of a initiation and prove his loyalty to them.
+Seeing the menace and fearing it could lead to exposure, Gordon is ordered to bring them Nygma as part of an initiation and prove his loyalty to them.
 Meanwhile, Cobblepot and Ivy begin uniting a group of villains in order to fight against Nygma and whoever else can oppose him.
 Five discovers that he is bleeding again, but this time receives shocking news.

 The episode received positive reviews, with critics praising Nygma's character development and Cobblepot's subplot.